 Firstly don't panic, although it is a traumatic experience for any site owner when malicious code is discovered, this guide will help website owners through what steps are needed to take.
-Perhaps you been alerted that your site has become compromised by Google's webmaster tools search console.
-This indicates that you need to start cleaning the site immediately to remove malware.
-It is usually after this detection that Google will start warning visitors to your site.
+Perhaps you have been alerted that your site has become compromised by Google's webmaster tools search console.
+This indicates that you need to start cleaning the site immediately to remove malware or have a web developer look into it.
+It is usually after this detection that Google will start warning visitors to your site in search engines.

 - Take your site off-line - Take your site off-line temporarily, at least until you know you have fixed things as it could be infecting your visitors with viruses and this is a security issue.